clarkevansteenderen/spede_sampler_R/README.md

 <img src="worked_example_images/multiple_data_line_plot_twolines.png" alt="drawing" width="900"/>

-From these graphs, excluding the GMYC species represented by single samples gives consistently lower average matchs and oversplitting ratios which are more conservative.
+From these graphs, excluding the GMYC species represented by single samples gives consistently lower average matches and oversplitting ratios, which are more conservative.